jrony149/MultiThreadedHTTPServer/README.md

   Once you are done using the multi-threaded HTTP server, to stop the container "mts", remove the container "mts", and to remove the network "serverNet", simply open a             terminal and navigate to the local repository.
 Run the "stop_remove.sh" file.
 This file will stop the container "mts", remove the container "mts", and         remove the       network "serverNet".

   This server also has a health check functionality.
-Example:  sending a curl request of the type "curl -v <server_address>/healthcheck" will return the number of successfully   serviced requests over the number of unsuccessfully serviced requests.
+Example:  sending a curl request of the type "curl -v <server_address>/healthcheck" will return the total number of requests serviced over the number of unsuccessfully serviced requests.
 An "unsuccessfully serviced request" is any request that results in no data being returned.
 HTTP status code returns in the 400's and 500's constitute "unsuccessfully serviced requests".

   Further Notes: